leorrib/Py_LifeExpectancy/readme.md

 # Machine Learning - predicting the Life Expectancy in a Country
-This project return 4 machine learning models that predicts, given some data, the life expectancy in a country.
+This project returns 4 machine learning models that predict, given some data, the life expectancy in a country.
 Two of the models use Linear Regression (one with and another without cross validation), while the other two make use of Random Forest (again - one with and another without cross validation).

 ## How to run